vmware-archive/pcfdev/DEVELOP.md

 ## Contributing

-If you are interested in contributing to microPCF, please refer to [CONTRIBUTING](CONTRIBUTING.md).
+If you are interested in contributing to MicroPCF, please refer to [CONTRIBUTING](CONTRIBUTING.md).

 ## Copyright